 So, I added a small amount of blue pigment powder.

-My son and I poured both containers in the resin mold at the same time.
+My son and I poured both containers over the entire surface at the same time.

 Also, this pour filled .75″ of the total 1.25″.